osisoft/AVEVA-Adapter-BACnet-Docs/content/configuration/pi-adapter-for-bacnet-data-source-configuration.md

 uid: PIAdapterforBACnetDataSourceConfiguration
 ---

-# PI Adapter for BACnet data source configuration
+# Data source configuration

 To use the BACnet adapter, you must configure the data source to receive data.

 **Note:** This procedure uses cURL commands for REST endpoint configuration, but other options are available.
 For more information, see [Configuration tools](xref:ConfigurationTools).

-## Configure BACnet data source
+## To configure the data source

 Complete the following steps to configure the BACnet data source.
 Use the `PUT` method in conjunction with the following endpoint to initialize the configuration: `api/v1/configuration/<ComponentId>/DataSource`.